IKOR-GmbH/sip-framework/docs-snapshot/core.md

         maxChars: 100
  ```

-Exchanges will contain the "tracingId" header, which has the original Exchange's Id as value,
+Exchanges will contain the "tracingId" header, which appears as a list of ordered exchanges,
-and based on EIP used in a route, it may append other exchange Ids which were used in a request.
+appended based on EIP used in a route and separated by a coma.
-"tracingId" header will appear as a list of ordered exchanges separated by a coma.

 ### OpenAPI Descriptor